 Flood Planning and Recovery

 Union Pacific has established the following best practices to follow during flooding events.
-Our network is currently not impacted by any major flooding events.

 - Once set up with a MyUPRR user ID and password, sign up for Marketing Notifications > Customer News notifications to receive flood updates by email.

 - Divert inbound flow of cars via the Diversion application.
 Request a Diversion now (user ID and password required).

 - Re-bill inbound Rail Security Sensitive Material cars (Toxic Inhalation Hazard, Poison Inhalation Hazard) away from storm reach via the Diversion application.
 Request a Diversion now (user ID and password required).

 To provide Union Pacific information on your facility operations, open a case in Case Management (user ID and password required).
 Select Create a Case in the Get Help box (without an equipment, train or car order) and select Facility Status Updates as the case reason.
 Please include the information outlined below in the Description Field.

 Additionally, notify the Flood Team of special requirements, including unit train and special switch requirements by opening a case in Case Management (user ID and password required).
 Please choose Special Requests as your case reason and choose either Request Special Switch or Request Special Train as the corresponding sub-reason.